 Serving as both an intense war film as well as the real-life biography of Desmon T. Dos, ‘Hacksaw Ridge’ is a respected Oscar-nominated film which deserves much of the praise it receives.
 As through the stand-out performance by Andrew Garfield alongside the attractive cinematography by Simon Duggan and array of tense moments, ‘Hacksaw Ridge’ soon becomes a very emotional and memorable experience for any viewer, whether overly familiar with the war genre or not.

-Plot Summary: Based-on the real-life story of World War II American Army Medic Desmon T. Doss, who served during the Battle of Okinawa and refused to kill anyone despite push-back from his superiors.
-Doss soon became the first man in American history to receive the Medal of Honor without firing a single shot-on the battlefield.
+Plot Summary: World War II American Army Medic Desmon T. Doss, who served during the Battle of Okinawa, refused to kill a single living person despite push-back from his superiors.
+Doss soon became the first man in American history to receive the Medal of Honor without firing a single shot on the battlefield…

 Directed by Mel Gibson (Braveheart, The Passion of the Christ, Apocalypto), ‘Hacksaw Ridge’ is most effective when displaying war at it’s most brutal, never turning away from displaying the graphic violence and horrific destruction World War II inflicted on many people’s lives, and while the film can sometimes go a little too far when it comes to its gore (feeling a little tasteless and over-the-top at points).
 I did find ‘Hacksaw Ridge’ more engaging than many similar films within the war genre, and the grim atmosphere the film presents is sure to keep any audience member constantly on the edge-of-their-seat.

 ‘Hacksaw Ridge’ is one of those rare films that is both entertaining and distressing, whilst it isn’t quite perfect in its execution, mostly due to its few small issues in regards to its writing, excessive violence and supporting cast.
 I still feel all of these problems are mostly minor when compared to the remainder of the film.
-As ‘Hacksaw Ridge’s brilliant war-torn visuals and tense atmosphere on-top of the memorable and charismatic performance by Andrew Garfield, leave ‘Hacksaw Ridge’ a film I feel many should see at least once, and is a solid 8/10 overall.
+As ‘Hacksaw Ridge’s brilliant war-torn visuals and tense atmosphere on-top of the memorable and charismatic performance by Andrew Garfield, leave ‘Hacksaw Ridge’ a film I feel many should see at least once.
+Final Rating: 8/10.